disco-lang/disco/docs/reference/compare.rst

 Comparison
 ==========

-*Comparison operators* can be used to compare two values, either to test if they are equal, or to see what order they are in.
+*Comparison operators* can be used to compare two values, to test if they are equal or to see what order they are in.
+Comparison operators always return a :doc:`boolean <bool>` value.

 Values of almost any type can be compared: :doc:`numeric types
 <numeric>`, :doc:`booleans <bool>`, :doc:`characters <char>`,